Warsaw Uprising: Soviet stance

 Declassified documents from Soviet archives reveal that Stalin gave instructions to cut off the Warsaw resistance from any outside help.
 The urgent orders issued to the Red Army troops in Poland on 23 August 1944 stipulated that the Home Army units in Soviet-controlled areas should be prevented from reaching Warsaw and helping the Uprising, their members apprehended and disarmed.
-Only from mid-September, under pressure from the Western Allies, the Soviets began to provide some limited assistance to the resistance.
+Only from mid-September, under pressure from the Western Allies, did the Soviets began to provide some limited assistance to the resistance.

 Modern Russian historians generally hold the view that the failure of the uprising in Warsaw was caused primarily by the mistakes of the leadership of the uprising.
-They point out that in July 1944, according to the Directive of the command, the Soviet troops did not have the goal of attacking Warsaw, but only to the suburbs of Warsaw – Praga with access to the Vistula river line.
+They argue that in July 1944, according to the Directive of the command, the Soviet troops did not have the goal of attacking Warsaw, but only to the suburbs of Warsaw – Praga with access to the Vistula river line.
 Since the Soviet command understood that it was unlikely to be possible to capture the bridges over the Vistula and the Germans would blow them up.
 The Soviet forces aimed to advance in the northern direction with the capture of East Prussia and with the priority task of reaching the line of the Vistula and Narew rivers and capturing bridgeheads.
 Then the offensive against East Prussia was to begin from these bridgeheads. ("on the West Bank of the Narew river in the area of Pultusk, Serotsk and South and North of Warsaw – on the West Bank of the Vistula river in the area of Demblin, Zvolen, Solec.
 In the future keep in mind to advance in the General direction of Thorn and Lodz").